 - National Assemblies, consisting of all Synod Priests from a single nation.
 There are ten National Assemblies, and a given priest is automatically a member of one of them.

 - Virtue Assemblies, consisting of all Synod priests who share the same dedication, or lack of.
-There are eight Virtue Assemblies (one for each of the seven virtures, and the assembly of the Way).
-A given priest is a member of one Virtue Assembly based on their dedication, but with the option to change it through preaching between summits.
+There are eight Virtue Assemblies (one for each of the seven virtues, and the assembly of the Way).
+A given priest is a member of one Virtue Assembly initially based on their dedication, but with the option to change it through preaching between summits.

 - Assembly of Nine, consisting of the eight Cardinals of the Virtue Assemblies and the Throne.

 Every member of the Synod is automatically a member of the General Assembly - and a member of the relevant national and virtue assembly.
 Each assembly has specific judgements available to it - for example the Marcher National Assembly may revoke Marcher senators and generals.